Alpentech Resume - 40th Year Qualifications

 1991-93 Trans-Wasatch Company (Telemark Park), engineering, Park City, UT

-1991 Cayoosh Reconnaissance, NGR Resort Consultants, study, Whistler, B.C.
+1991 Cayoosh Reconnaissance, NGR Resort Consultants, study, B.C.

 1988/89 Hatcher Pass, for AK-DNR, master plan, w/ LDN, Anchorage, AK